Shaddark/Shaddark/README.md

 My name is Natan Fernandes and i'm from Brazil! 🇧🇷

 🔭 I’m currently working as a Support Technician / Front End Developer.

-   *Looking further to be an IT Manager on the future.
+💡 *Looking further to be an IT Manager on the future.*

 ## About Me 👦